nefedov-yury/BEAN/README.md

 * The user source programs MUST be in directory `BeanUser/`.\
   Edit `BeanUser/CMakeLists.txt` to add name of your file to the list of files to be compiled.
+  On Windows, be sure to include the `DLLDefines.h` header and use the `BeanUserShared_EXPORT` macro before your functions.

 * The AbsCor algorithm in BEAN does not use the database, unlike the BOSS version.
 However, you can read calibration files using